named-data-ndnSIM/ndnSIM/docs/source/intro.rst

     ...............................................................................

-The wire format of Interest and Data packets follows the format of the existing `CCNx Project's NDN implementation`_ (CCNx Binary Encoding), allowing reuse of the existing traffic analysis tools, as well as driving simulations using real NDN traffic traces.
+The current wire format for the Interest and Data packets used by ndnSIM is defined in :ref:`ndnSIM packet format`. ndnSIM also has an option to be compatible to wire format used by `CCNx Project's NDN implementation <http://www.ccnx.org/>`_ (CCNx Binary Encoding).
+However currently, this option is deprecated, but can be reintroduced in the future as an optional wire format.

-.. _CCNx Project's NDN implementation: http://www.ccnx.org/

 More documentation
 ------------------